P-Patch atop Mercer Street Garage evicted to make way for hockey fans

-They’re putting the garden beds to bed for the winter at the UpGarden P-Patch on top of the Mercer Street Garage, spreading hay over the cold soil and the curled leaves of what was once a warm summer bounty.
+They’re putting the garden beds to bed for the winter at the UpGarden P-Patch on top of the Mercer Street Garage, spreading hay over the cold soil and curled leaves of what was once a warm summer bounty.

 The kale will stay hearty, as will the chives.
 And Barbara Oakrock’s dahlias aren’t going without one last smile at the sun.